JujuAdams/Vinyl/docs/5.0/Configuration-Syntax.md

 You can read more about effect chains [here](Effect-Chains).

 An effect chain should be defined as an array with, at most, 8 elements.
 Each element in the array defines an effect in the chain and must be a struct whose properties depend on what type the effect is.

+The effect chain name `main` is special and is used for any voices without a defined effect chain.

 <!-- tabs:start -->